Bandit based centralized matching in two-sided markets for peer to peer lending: Experiments

 \subsection{Simulation Settings}

 To understand how the settings described in Section~\ref{sec:seq_dec} compare in terms of the regret dynamics, we simulate our findings with agents with utilities and rewards generated in a stochastic environment.
-Our code is fully open sourced and can be accessed \footnote{https://bit.ly/3iylv8X}.
 We consider 20 borrowers and 60 lenders as the agents on two sides of the market.
 To assign a loan request budget for the borrowers and an investment budget for the lenders, we simulate using the following rule.
 We set the configurations of the simulations in the following way:

 \begin{itemize} \item \textbf{Loans and Budgets}: We uniformly sample loans values $\mathbf{c}$ in the range of 10 and 50 for the borrowers.
 We fix the lender investment budgets $\mathbf{q}$ by selecting a value uniformly in the range of 1 and 30 such that the configuration of the borrower and lender budgets satisfy the following criterion: the sum of the lender amounts exceed the sum of the borrower requests.
 This configuration setting ensures that there would be a valid matching that could be obtained using the optimization objective satisfying the resource constraints of the lenders and the borrowers.
 However, this constraint could be relaxed even if we add the assumption that not all borrowers need to be matched in every time step.